mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Endianness classification performance by ISA when training on the ISADetect dataset and testing on the CpuRec dataset \label{fig:cpurec-endianness-by-isa}](./images/cpurec-endianness-by-isa.png)

 \autoref{fig:cpurec-endianness-by-model} aggregates the results across \acp{ISA}.
+We observe that the three embedding models perform the best, and the performance difference between them are down to margin of error.
+However, it appears that the larger ResNet50-E model achieves more consistent results across runs.

 \autoref{fig:cpurec-endianness-by-isa} aggregates results across the different models.
+Again, we observe that some architectures provide consistent performance across the models, while others exhibit extremely high variance across the different model architectures and seeds.

+\FloatBarrier

 ### Training on ISADetect, testing on BuildCross